 “The only journey is the one within.” ~Rainier Maria Rilke

-This is an ongoing process.
-It can even be considered a life’s work.
+This is an ongoing process, one which can be considered a life’s work.

-My life is an imperfect work in progress, with many missteps and stumbles punctuated by moments of clarity and understanding.
+I won’t pretend to have found all of the answers.
+My path has been one of many missteps and stumbles punctuated by moments of clarity and understanding.
 This blog is where I share what I have learned and continue to learn in case some parts of my own journey may be of value to others.
 I hope that you will join me on this path.